Dineshs91/soft-delete-options-in-django/README.md

  ### HARD_DELETE

- This is similar to the django default default behaviour, with some more options.
+ This is similar to the django default behaviour, with some more options.
 I am not going to discuss them here.
  You can checkout their documentation [here](https://django-safedelete.readthedocs.io/en/latest/index.html).

  ### SOFT_DELETE